 - You must use prints in the Sashing Stash collection.
 Participating members will receive a cut of the black and white variety fabric (3/4 yard), but you are welcome to purchase the fabric in additional colorways.

-- You may use corresponding Riley Blake solids (see the Sashing Stash website for coordinating fabrics).
+- You may use any Riley Blake solids in addition to the Sashing Stash fabric.

 - If you don’t receive fabric through the MQG signups, you are still able to participate in the challenge!
 Simply purchase the fabric from your local quilt shop or one of these retailers.